 August Briggs Winery is a small family owned and operated long time Napa/Sonoma producer with a tasting room located in downtown Calistoga.
-Founder and winemaker, Joe Briggs started making his own wine in 1995 under the August Briggs label after consulting for select wineries for a number of years.
-In 2003/2004 he built a physical winery on the northern part of the Silverado Trail (within the Calistoga city limits) and along with his wife Sally (who we originally met with) sold both the winery facility and property to another Napa producer as well as the August Briggs label to several long time employees.
-Today these former employees, Colette Milliman (who grew up in Occidental in neighboring Sonoma County) and Matthew Gacso (previously worked at Bouchaine Winery), are now the co-owners of August Brigs Winery.
-The original August Briggs Winery is now home to Brian Arden Winery – guests who visited this space while it was August Briggs would no longer recognize the changes and updates the current owners made.
+Founder and winemaker, Joe Briggs graduated from Fresno State in 1984 where he studied winemaking.
+He began producing his own wine in 1995 under the August Briggs label after consulting for several wineries for a number of years.
+August is Joe’s real first name while Joe is his middle name.
+In 2003 he built a physical winery; this opened in 2004 on the northern part of the Silverado Trail within the Calistoga city limits.
+In 2011 he and his wife Sally (who we originally met with) sold both the physical winery and property to another Napa Valley producer as well as the August Briggs label to several long-time employees.
+The winery was a family affair; Joe’s parents Bob and Betty Briggs used to work in the tasting room as did his nephews Aaron and Jesse Inman.

 The 2009 August Briggs Zinfandel is not jammy or heavy rather it is medium bodied with good balance and shows excellent fruit (notes of cherry pie).
 Zinfandel at times can overpower food; not so with this one.

 August Briggs produces several Cabernet Sauvignon wines including a wine from the historic and well-known Monte Rosso Vineyard located at about 1000 feet in the Mayacamas mountains in Sonoma County.
 Production was lower in 2008 due to weather related issues and this vintage is concentrated and displays a very aromatic bouquet.
 More red fruit shows than dark fruit.
-This wine has good natural mouth watering acidity.
+This wine has good natural mouthwatering acidity.

-Another varietal that in our Napa tasting experience is quite rare is the Pinot Meunier which is a close relative of the Pinot Noir grape.
-Pinot Meunier is normally grown in a select part of France and used as a sparkling wine varietal but it grows well in the southern/cooler part of Napa Valley and makes a nice still wine.
+Another variety that in our Napa Valley tasting experience is quite rare is Pinot Meunier which is a close relative of the Pinot Noir grape.
+Pinot Meunier is normally grown in a select part of France and used as a sparkling wine varietal, but it grows well in the southern/cooler part of Napa Valley and makes a nice still wine.
 Until 2013 August Briggs was sourcing this varietal from a vineyard in Calistoga (not a part of the valley known for this varietal due to the warmer conditions here).
 When the vineyard was replanted, August Briggs began sourcing Pinot Meunier from neighboring Sonoma County.